 The Apple iPad Pro may be more tablet than some users need, but if you’re looking for productivity and performance, look no further.
-Designed for professional use, this tablet offers both Wi-Fi and Wi-Fi + Cellular connectivity options; an incredibly fast A12X Bionic processor, and compatibility with productivity-enhancing tools like a keyboard and the latest Apple Pencil (sold separately).
+Designed for professional use, this tablet offers both Wi-Fi and Wi-Fi + Cellular connectivity options; an incredibly fast A M2 processor, a huge 12.9-inch display, 4K video capabilities along with a 12MP wide and 12MP ultra-wide photo camera, and compatibility with productivity-enhancing tools like a keyboard and the latest Apple Pencil (sold separately).
 The Apple iPad Pro is a high-end device that goes above and beyond what most seniors may need from their tablets, but for those who are still working, enjoy gaming, or just like having the latest technology, it may be worth the price tag.
-TechRadar gave the Apple iPad Pro 4.5 stars, and CNet gave it an 8.3 overall rating.
-It has 4.6 stars on Amazon.
-See Amazon for Latest Price .
+TechRadar gave the Apple iPad Pro 4.3 stars, and TechSpot gave it an 83 overall rating.
+It has 4.5 stars on Amazon.

 - Powerful, fast processor